apfelaudio/tiliqua/gateware/docs/gettingstarted.rst

 Flashing example projects
 -------------------------

 The built-in RP2040 JTAG debugger is based on the ``dirtyJtag`` project.
-You can flash the bitstreams above to the SRAM of the FPGA like so (add an ``-f`` to instead flash it to SPI flash permanently):
+For non-SoC projects that don't require extra firmware, you can directly flash bitstreams to the SRAM of the FPGA like so:

 .. code-block:: bash

    sudo openFPGALoader -c dirtyJtag build/top.bit

+When you build a project from the command line, on completion they will usually print some instructions on how to flash them.
+For SoC bitstreams, there may be multiple steps (e.g. bitstream and firmware, or other artifacts).
+You can add the :code:`--flash` option to perform these steps automatically.

 .. warning::

-    If you flash with ``-f`` to the SPI flash, usually you will want to specify an offset so you don't overwrite the bootloader.
+    If you flash with to the SPI flash, usually you will want to specify an offset so you don't overwrite the bootloader.
 See the *Bootloader* section for more information on flash addressing.
 In any case it's not possible to brick the Tiliqua - so don't be too scared to play!

-If you are running an SoC, it will give you serial output that you can monitor like so:
+If you are running an SoC, once you have flashed all artifacts it will give you serial output that you can monitor like so:

 .. code-block:: bash